-In previous posts, I have highlighted attempts to avoid mandatory legislative requirements such as the right to suspend or claim interest for late payments by including unenforceable conditions in a contract (in the hope your contract partner does not know the law?).
+Although you cannot avoid mandatory legislative requirements, such as the right to suspend or claim interest for late payments, some unscrupulous payers include unenforceable conditions, perhaps hoping the other does not know the law?!

-Another rather underhand approach to contracts is to make compliance with a legal right almost impossibly tricky, to try and persuade your contract partner not to rely on that right.
+Another vexatious approach is to make compliance with a legal right almost impossibly tricky, creating hurdles to deter the other party from relying on their legal rights.

 One example I came across in a subcontract said: